Thank You, Happy Birthday: Release

 The album was released on January 11, 2011, and on its first day debuted at number 1 on the iTunes Top Downloads chart.
 That same night, the group appeared on the Late Show with David Letterman.
 During its first week of release, the album sold over 39,000 copies in the US, debuting at number 2 on the Billboard 200.
+The album also peaked at number 2 on U.S Top Rock Albums, Top Alternative Albums and Independent Albums.
+Internationally the album is their highest charting on the Billboard Canadian Album peaking at number 7, additionally it reached number 26 on the UK Albums Chart.

 On 27 January 2011 the band promoted the album even further, performing "Shake Me Down" and "Aberdeen" on Jimmy Kimmel Live! for the Jimmy Kimmel Live!
 Concert Series on ABC.
 Shortly after this, the group performed "Shake Me Down" on Fuel TV program The Daily Habit.

-The album is also their highest charting on the Billboard Canadian Album peaking at number 7, the album also peaked at number 2 on U.S Top Rock Albums Billboard.

 The album was released in the UK on March 21, 2011.

-A vinyl version of the album was released, included in the package was a 7-inch single of the acoustic version of "Right Before My Eyes", simply titled "Shiver", due to the original working title being "Timber Me Shivers".
+On November 17, 2023, a vinyl version of the album was released, included in the package was a 7-inch single of the acoustic version of "Right Before My Eyes", simply titled "Shiver", due to the original working title being "Timber Me Shivers".

 Reception

 The reception for the album has been generally positive.
 Metacritic, which assigns a normalized rating out of 100, currently gives it a score of 76/100 based on twenty-two critics' reviews.
 Alternative Press stated that the record was "an alarmingly good album."
 Jon Pareles of The New York Times added that "the new album is more abrasive, rowdier, more unstable and pushier in the right ways," going on to say that when the album is "[p]layed quietly, like a Beatles ballad, it's brave enough to set bravado aside."
 Jody Rosen of Rolling Stone said of lead singer Matt Shultz: "Shultz coos, 'All I got is nothing but a little bit of love.'
 He's got another thing, actually: one of rock's best young bands."

 Betty Clark writing for The Guardian wrote “layering exhilarating darkness and sinister sweetness, and some of the catchiest melodies you'll hear all year.” adding “Derivative?
 Absolutely, but brilliant nonetheless.”
+Guitar World wrote that the album "is a nonstop sonic joyride through jungles of wild guitar tones.
+An air of mystery pervades the disc.
+Guitars materialize out of nowhere, then vaporize into oblivion.
+Blasts of alt-rock grunge give way to passages of reverberating film-noir Duane Eddy twang."
+A reviewer for Ultimate Guitar commented on the albums change in sound stating "The profound difference in style from their previous album will leave many listeners unsatisfied.
+However, I found it refreshing that the band sort of felt like "Been there, done that," and moved on to a new idea."